theshamiksinha/HeritageHub-Django-MySQL/README.md

 ## Features

-- Explore detailed information about cultural heritage sites.
+- Explore products of cultural and heritage value.
-- View images and multimedia content related to each site.
+- View images and multimedia content related to each product.
-- Interactive maps for site locations and navigation.
+- Order products and add them to your cart.
 - User registration and authentication system.
-- Admin panel for site management and content updates.
+- Admin panel for site management.

-## Technologies Used

-- Python
-- Flask
-- MySQL
-- HTML/CSS
-- JavaScript

-## Installation

-To set up and run HeritageHub locally:

-1. Clone the repository from [GitHub](https://github.com/theshamiksinha/HeritageHub-Django-MySQL/tree/main).
-2. Install dependencies using `pip install -r requirements.txt`.
-3. Configure your MySQL database settings in `config.py`.
-4. Initialize the database using Flask-Migrate.
-5. Run the application with `python app.py`.

-## Usage

-Once the application is running locally:

-- Access the application through your browser at `http://localhost:5000`.
-- Register as a user or login with existing credentials.
-- Explore cultural heritage sites, view details, and interact with the content.
-- Admins can log in to manage site data and update information.

 ## Project Images
 | ![Image 0](projectImages/0.png) | ![Image 1](projectImages/1.png) |